magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 mind, mind-objects are mind-objects.
 Once you know these two phenomena as they are, whenever they come together you will be mindful of them.
 When the mind experiences mind-objects, mindfulness will be there.
-Our teacher, the Buddha, described the practice of the , who is able to sustain such awareness, whether walking, standing, sitting or lying down, as being a continuous cycle.
-It is (right practice).
+Our teacher, the Buddha, described the practice of the *yogāvacara*, who is able to sustain such awareness, whether walking, standing, sitting or lying down, as being a continuous cycle.
+It is *sammā paṭipadā* (right practice).
 You don’t forget yourself or become heedless.

 You don’t simply observe the coarser parts of your practice, but also watch the mind internally, on a more refined level.
 That which is on the